felgaceltica/portals-server/README.md

-# Sacul's Community Islands Server
+# Sacul's Portals Server

-This server is used as a main server for all my islands.
+This server is used as a main server for all my portals.

 **Need a custom server but don't know how to code and/or can't afford it?**
 Feel free to reach out to me, I would be happy to add a room for you on my server!